 This covers the same topics of the standard Psychology 100 course, including research methodology, psycho-biology, altered states of consciousness, memory, motivation, personality, intelligence, learning, psychotherapy, and social influences.
 Honors students will study selected important and controversial issues of the course in more depth.
+Lecture.
 Letter grade only.
+UC Credit Limitations: Psych 100 and 100H combined-maximum credit, one course.
 Transferable to CSU; UC.